Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The Hatano-Nelson model with the boundary impurity

 where we assume $t_{L},t_{R},\gamma_{L},\gamma_{R}\geq0$ for simplicity.
-The model manifests an emergence of the SFL except for the NHSE \cite{li2021impurity,molignini2023anomalous}.
-In this section, we apply the transfer matrix approach to comprehensively study the display and interplay of NHSE and scale-free effect in Eq. (\ref{eqhaimp}).
-Note the single-band nature of the NH model offers an expedient expression of the transfer matrix in the single-particle wave function space, denoted as $\ket{\Psi}=\sum_{n=1}^{N}\psi_{n}c_{n}^{\dagger}\ket{0}$, instead of the nominal $\left\{v,w\right\}$ space, after some algebra, we obtain the propagating relation in the bulk (Appendix \ref{appendixd})
+In addition to the skin effect, the model may also host the SF effect \cite{li2021impurity,molignini2023anomalous}.
+In this section, we apply the transfer matrix approach to comprehensively study the display and interplay of the skin effect and the SF effect in Eq. (\ref{eqhaimp}).
+Note that the single-band nature of the HN model offers an expedient expression of the transfer matrix in the single-particle wave function space, $\ket{\Psi}=\sum_{n=1}^{N}\psi_{n}\hat{c}_{n}^{\dagger}\ket{0}$, instead of the nominal $\left\{v,w\right\}$ space.
+After some algebra (Appendix \ref{appendixd}), we obtain the propagating relation in the bulk,